RicardoValus/laravel-project/README.md

 https://drive.google.com/file/d/1CR_F9XYrfXigjLpUmoPA8Zb3KHWLiy4a/view?usp=sharing and
 add to the root of the project.

-Step 2 - Run Xamp: sudo ./xampp start
+Step 2 - Run Xamp: sudo ./xampp start (LINUX)

 Step 3 – Run the command: composer install in the project root